leethomasrh/openshift-ansible-automation/README.md

 **Do not commit an unencrypted vault.yml file to Github.**  The example-vault.yml file is just an example and should not be filled in.

-If a {repo folder}/vars/{cluster_name}/vault.yml doesn't exist use ansible-vault create vault.yml to create it.
+If a {repo folder}/vars/{cluster_name}/vault.yml doesn't exist create one with

+	ansible-vault create vault.yml

-If a {repo folder}/vars/{cluster_name}/vault.yml exists use ansible-vault edit vault.yml to edit it.
+If a {repo folder}/vars/{cluster_name}/vault.yml exists edit it using:

+	ansible-vault edit vault.yml

-The values for the vsphere variables can be found in the install-config.yaml or by doing the following: oc get machines <master machine name> -o yaml
+The values for the vsphere variables can be found in the install-config.yaml spec.workspace stanza

-The values are in the spec.workspace section.
+or by running the following command:

+	oc get machines <master machine name> -o yaml

 ### USAGE: